Tour of Historic Plantations & Homes

-The Prince George Winyah Church Women rely on the generosity of property owners to volunteer their plantations, homes, and gardens for the Plantation and Town Home Tour.
+The Prince George Winyah Church Women rely on the generosity of property owners to volunteer their plantations, homes, and gardens for the Tour.
 Therefore, the list of tour sites changes from year to year.
 The list of sites is generally posted after January 1st each year.
 Follow us on Facebook to get notified when the list of tour sites is published each year.

 How do I purchase tickets?

 We recommend you purchase tickets in advance.
 Advance orders must be submitted via U.S. Mail and paid via personal check.
-We do not accept electronic orders or payments at this time.
-Ticket sales begin February 10, 2020, and end March 13, 2020.
-To purchase tickets, visit our Ticket Info page.
-Advanced ticket orders received before February 10, 2020, or after March 13, 2020, will be returned unprocessed.
+We do not accept electronic orders or electronic payments at this time.
+Advanced ticket orders will be accepted February 12, 2024, through March 15, 2024.

 Can I order tickets and pay online?

 No. At this time, advanced ticket orders are accepted via U.S. Mail only.
 Payment must be made via personal check made payable to PLANTATION TOURS.
-To purchase tickets, visit our Ticket Info page.
+For information about purchasing tickets, visit our Ticket Info page.